UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

 ---
-title: How to back up container directories and databases on OpenShift | UKCloud Ltd
+title: How to back up and restore container directories and databases on OpenShift | UKCloud Ltd
 description: Provides guidance on how to back up container directories and databases and how to restore them
 services: openshift
 author: Daniel Brennand